pinellolab/dictys/README.rst

 Additional notes
 ----------------
-For more advanced installation, see `INSTALL.md <https://github.com/pinellolab/dictys/blob/master/INSTALL.md>`_ and/or edit the `install script <https://tinyurl.com/dictys>`_. *Note: dynamic network inference is computationally intensive and GPU availability is highly recommended.*
+For more advanced installation, see `INSTALL.md <https://github.com/pinellolab/dictys/blob/master/INSTALL.md>`_ and/or edit the `install script <https://tinyurl.com/dictys>`_.

+*Note: dynamic network inference is computationally intensive and GPU availability is highly recommended.* Running time depends on the dataset, but it can take weeks or longer without a GPU.

 If you need `STREAM <https://github.com/pinellolab/STREAM>`_, `ArchR <https://www.archrproject.com/>`_, or other softwares upstream of Dictys, we recommend to install them in separate environments following their official instructions.